KyleMayes/vulkanalia/tutorial/book/src/drawing/command_buffers.md

 The `level` parameter specifies if the allocated command buffers are primary or secondary command buffers.

-* `vk::CommandBufferLevel::PRIMARY`: Can be submitted to a queue for execution, but cannot be called from other command buffers.
+* `vk::CommandBufferLevel::PRIMARY` &ndash; Can be submitted to a queue for execution, but cannot be called from other command buffers.
-* `vk::CommandBufferLevel::SECONDARY`: Cannot be submitted directly, but can be called from primary command buffers.
+* `vk::CommandBufferLevel::SECONDARY` &ndash; Cannot be submitted directly, but can be called from primary command buffers.

 We won't make use of the secondary command buffer functionality here, but you can imagine that it's helpful to reuse common operations from primary command buffers.